canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/hard/q5/QuestionText.md

 ### Question Text

-You are writing a Java program that describes different types of roads and their attributes.
-Write a Java class called Road the has the following description:
+You are writing a Java program, and a class to test it, that describes different types of roads and their attributes.
+Write a Java class called Road and a class called TestClass the has the following description.

 ### Road Class: